 The region also contains manufacturing/industrial centers with two located in Pierce County; the Port of Tacoma and Frederickson.
-As shown in Figure 1-7, these are existing employment areas with intensive, concentrated manufacturing and industrial land uses that cannot be easily mixed with other activities.
+These are existing employment areas with intensive, concentrated manufacturing and industrial land uses that cannot be easily mixed with other activities.
 Manufacturing/industrial centers are intended to continue to accommodate a significant amount of regional employment.
 The Regional Centers Framework establishes two types of regional manufacturing/industrial centers-industrial employment centers and industrial growth centers-and establishes different criteria and growth expectations for these centers.
 Unlike regional growth centers, these areas are not appropriate for residential growth.